duresaguye/Group_chat_app/README.md

 ![Mobile View](./images/image1.png)

-A simple real-time chat application built with **Next.js** and **Firebase**.
+A simple real-time Group chat application built with **Next.js** and **Firebase**.
 This application allows users to communicate seamlessly, leveraging Firebase for authentication and data storage.

 ## Features